Fadekemi-dataAnalyst/Sales_Performance_Project/README.md

 ### Dashboard Overview
 This Excel dashboard presents an interactive view of sales performance, including KPIs such as total revenue, quantity sold, and total price.
-It visualizes product performance, regional sales, payment methods, and monthly trends using Pivot Tables, charts, and slicers to support data-driven decision-making.
+It visualizes product performance, regional sales, payment methods, and monthly trends using Pivot Tables and charts to support data-driven decision-making.

 # Preview of Dashboard